Bloodhound LSR

 Bloodhound LSR, formerly Bloodhound SSC, is a British land vehicle designed to travel at supersonic speeds with the intention of setting a new world land speed record.
 The arrow-shaped car, under development since 2008, is powered by a jet engine and will be fitted with an additional rocket engine.
 The initial goal is to exceed the current speed record of 763 mph, with the vehicle believed to be able to achieve up to 1000 mph.

-Driver Andy Green will attempt to break his own record, set in 1997.
 The previous business behind Project Bloodhound went into administration (bankruptcy) in late 2018.
 Entrepreneur Ian Warhurst bought the car to keep the project alive.
 A new company called Grafton LSR Ltd was formed to manage the project, which was renamed Bloodhound LSR and moved to SGS Berkeley Green University Technical College.
 Lack of funds and the COVID-19 pandemic stalled progress in 2020, and in 2021 the vehicle was offered for sale.
+In May 2021, the project was taken over by Stuart Edmondson, who took over from Ian Warhurst, becoming the incumbent CEO of Grafton LSR Ltd. In November 2023, Andy Green stepped down from the driver position for the project.
+In January 2025, project ambassadors advised that, while the project is still alive, they are still searching for a new driver.

 The venue for high speed testing and future world land speed record attempts is the Hakskeen Pan in the Mier area of the Northern Cape, South Africa.
 An area 12 mi long and 3 mi wide was identified as suitable, with the first runs in October 2019.
 Further runs in November 2019 achieved a top speed of 628 mph, the eighth vehicle to attain a land speed of over 600 mph.

 Timeline

 Inception

 The Bloodhound project was announced on 23 October 2008 at the London Science Museum by Lord Drayson – then Minister of Science in the UK's Department for Innovation, Universities and Skills – who first suggested the project in 2006 to land speed record holders Richard Noble and Andy Green, a pilot and Wing Commander serving in the RAF.
 The two men, between them, have held the land speed record since 1983.

 In 1983, Noble, a self-described engineer and adventurer reached 633 mph (1,019 km/h) driving a turbojet-powered car named Thrust2 across the Nevada desert.
 In 1997, he headed the project to build ThrustSSC, which was driven by Green at 763 mi/h, thereby breaking the sound barrier, a first for a land vehicle (in compliance with Fédération Internationale de l'Automobile rules).
-Green is also Bloodhound LSR's driver.
+Green was originally set to be Bloodhound LSR's driver.

 The Bloodhound project was named for the Bristol Bloodhound surface-to-air missile, a project that Bloodhound Chief Aerodynamicist Ron Ayers had previously worked on.

 The project was at first based in the former Maritime Heritage Centre on the Bristol harbourside, next to Brunel's SS Great Britain.
 In 2013 the project relocated to a larger site in Avonmouth.
 The head offices of the project moved to Didcot, Oxfordshire in late 2015.